 For decades, Miller Canfield has been a leader on diversity issues both within the firm and in the community.
 Our team of lawyers, paralegals and administrative staff reflects the richly diverse communities in which we live and do business.

-Leadership by example – both in the firm and the community Our commitment to promoting diversity starts with our management team, which has long had the voices of women and minorities.
+Our commitment to promoting diversity starts with our management team, which has long had the voices of women and minorities.
 We were one of the first major law firms in the country to elect an African-American chief executive officer, Leonard Givens, and Beverly Hall Burns has served the firm as Deputy CEO.
 Our Board of Managing Directors has included Jerome Watson and Amanda Van Dusen and is currently chaired by Megan Norris.